tylerfreckmann/HKIoTDemo/docs/source/leave.rst

 *Text-To-Speech API*
 	for converting an text to speech to play back through the speaker.

-I will be leading you through the Leave House Scenario in the best way that I can.
+We will be leading you through the Leave House Scenario in the best way that we can.
 The numbers correspond to the numbering on the sequence diagram below.

 Sequence Diagram
 ~~~~~~~~~~~~~~~~